SGGP

 A bright spot in the fight against climate change is that Latin America holds the key to many climate solutions, such as mangroves and coral reefs, which act as carbon sinks and natural defences against flooding.
 The region is home to 60% of the planet’s biodiversity, 50% of its primary forests and 28% of its potential agricultural land.

 According to the International Union for Conservation of Nature, up to 37% of climate change mitigation needs could be met with nature-based solutions, placing Latin America and the Caribbean in a prime position.
-However, to realize the region’s full potential, experts agree that concerted efforts are needed to conserve natural ecosystems, many of which are shared by several countries, including the Amazon.
-To advance climate change solutions, several countries in Latin America are implementing large-scale projects.
+However, to fully realize the region’s potential, experts agree that concerted work is needed to conserve natural ecosystems, many of which are shared by several countries, including the Amazon.
+To promote climate change solutions, several countries in Latin America are implementing large-scale projects.

 According to the Global Energy Monitor (GEM), a non-profit organization that monitors clean energy development, as of January 2023, the solar energy exploitation capacity in Latin America and the Caribbean is 4 times higher than in Europe and nearly 7 times higher than in India.
 With nearly 250 projects and an expected capacity of more than 19,000 megawatts, in the future, solar power promises to contribute a large part to the electricity supply in Latin America and the Caribbean.